axelvaldez/radical-companies/_posts/reviews/2023-03-23-inequality-and-fiat-hierarchy.markdown

  </div>

 <h1>My Summary</h1>
- <p>The author, Blair Fix, comes to the conclusion that, <span class="_quotespan">Hierarchies are perhaps the dominant feature of our working lives.
+ <p>The author of <em>Redistributing Income Through Hierarchy</em>,<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> Blair Fix, comes to the conclusion that, <span class="_quotespan">Hierarchies are perhaps the dominant feature of our working lives.
 Yet paradoxically, they rarely enter into mainstream theories of income distribution.</span> Unfortunately, <span class="_quotespan">&hellip; the study of income distribution became dominated by human capital theory , which focused on personal traits and neglected &lsquo;structural&rsquo; explanations of income.</span>

 <h1>Hierarchical Power</h1>
  <p>A few facts,</p>